tungtylee/practicekeras/Readme.md

 * model.load_wegiths
 * model.get_weights

-## Linear Regression using Multilevel Perceptron
+## Linear Regression using Multilayer Perceptron
 * Exmaple: gradx_mlp

 The gradx_mlp has a two layer network for performing gradient on three pixels.